thesis/shale/README.rst

 Progress
 --------

-Right now, all the service does is manage metadata on Selenium usage.
+Right now, the service is basically a replacement for a Selenium hub.
+We've found hubs to be more trouble than they're worth operationally, but we still need some of the management features.

-Integrating with AWS to auto-scale hubs and nodes, as well as keep-alive pings and other supervision, are being developed.
+Currently shale let's you get, create, and delete webdriver sessions, as well as managing which sessions are currently reserved or tagged.
+Keep-alive pings have have been implemented, and it's easy to integrate with a cloud provider (eg, AWS) to auto-scale nodes by implementing a custom `NodePool`.

 Running
 -------